himmelblau-idm/intune-spec/intune-spec.md

 }
 </code></pre>

 __policyStatuses__: A list of statuses for policy enforcement actions.
+The response echoes the received statuses to acknowledge receipt and processing.

 ##### 2.1.3.1.3 <a id="status-processing-details"></a> Processing Details